chasse20/Azure-BlobToSqlSync/README.md

-# Azure-Misc
+# Azure-BlobToSqlSync
-Miscellaneous Microsoft Azure functions, etc.
+Function App designed to synchronize Blob uploads/deletions to a SQL database in Microsoft Azure.